Side effects of chemotherapy

 • Don't be afraid to ask for some help.
 Family, whānau, friends and neighbours may be happy to have the chance to help you – tell them how they can help.

 • If you're not sleeping well, tell your doctor or nurse.
-They may be able to suggest ways to help, or prescribe sleeping tablets or a mild relaxant.
+They may be able to suggest ways to help you sleep.

 • Watch this video by Dr Mike Evans about fatigue and cancer.